projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 - adjust `namespaces`: to add `{"type": "network"}` to make a separated network stack otherwise it would use host networking
 - you can adjust mapping between users `"linux": { "uidMappings": [ ... ] }` typically containers root is the current user

-Atomic system containers can ship a template for config.json as in [flannel's config.json.template](https://src.fedoraproject.org/container/flannel/blob/master/f/config.json.template)
+Atomic system containers can ship a template for config.json as in [flannel's config.json.template](https://src.fedoraproject.org/container/flannel/blob/master/f/config.json.template).

-here is how you can attach a writable directory for `/data` (which is `cont1/data` we have created before)
+Here is how you can attach a writable directory for `/data` (which is `cont1/data` we have created before):

 ```
 {